percona/pmm-doc/docs/how-to/configure.md

     }  '
 ```

-If successful, the command above will print an output similar to the following, from which you can verify that the changes took effect.
+If successful, the command above will print an output similar to the following, from which you can verify that the changes took effect:

 ```
  {